eliassun/ipsec/README.md

 # ipsec
-These scripts set up a site-to-site IPSec with the correct security group, including:
+These scripts set up a site-to-site IPSec with the correct security group in two AWS VPCs, including:

 1. Install, update and upgrade Ubuntu 22 to the latest version